Whiteheads Creek

 Life in Whiteheads Creek centres on rural pursuits and the open countryside, with the township of Seymour — approximately 20 kilometres to the south-west — providing the nearest supermarkets, schools, and medical services.
 Seymour's V/Line station connects residents to Melbourne by train, making the broader region accessible for those balancing property life with city visits.
 The locality suits hobby farmers, lifestyle block owners, and those drawn to the quiet and open pastoral character of north-central Victoria.

-Whiteheads Creek falls under postcode 3660 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Euroa (Northern Victoria) electorate.
+Whiteheads Creek falls under postcode 3660 and is governed by the Mitchell Council (Local Government Area).
+For federal elections, residents vote in the electorate of Nicholls, while state elections fall under the Euroa (Northern Victoria) electorate.

 📍 Location